-Research in the Vulpe lab is currently focused on three areas of nutrition and toxicology
+Research in the Vulpe lab is currently focused on 3 areas of environmental toxicology and iron metabolism

 Copper and iron are vital nutrients with evolutionarily conserved and interwoven cellular and systemic metabolism, required for the growth and development of all organisms.
 An overall research goal of the laboratory is to further understand copper and iron metabolism in mammals.

 Hephaestin (Hp) is a membrane-bound copper containing ferroxidase [converts Fe2+ to Fe 3+] involved in intestinal iron export.
 The heph gene is mutant in the sex linked anemia (sla) mouse.
 Our group has been involved in characterizing the function, activity and regulation of this protein and its important role in iron homeostasis in mammals.